+The approved capital budget for the year ended June 30, 2020 was \$548 thousand.
+The total capital expenditures for the year were \$490 thousand or \$102 thousand under budget.
+The major categories of capital expenditures during the year were Information Technology (IT) Hardware and IT Software along with Building Improvements.

 The approved capital budget for the year ended June 30, 2019 was \$336 thousand.
-The total capital expenditures for the year were \$400 thousand, or \$64 thousand over budget.
-The major categories of capital expenditures during the year were: Information Technology (IT) Hardware and IT Software, along with Building Improvements.
+The total capital expenditures for the year were \$400 thousand or \$64 thousand over budget.
+The major categories of capital expenditures during the year were Information Technology (IT) Hardware and IT Software along with Building Improvements.

-The approved capital budget for the year ended June 30, 2018 was \$469 thousand.
-The total capital expenditures for the year were \$408 thousand, or \$61 thousand under budget.
-The major categories of capital expenditures during the year were: IT Hardware and IT Software, along with Building Improvements.